-It can be very stressful having to manage all the problems a bad credit score.
-It can be even more stressful when you are haunted by bad decisions from your past.
+It can be very stressful having to manage all the problems with a bad credit score.
+It can be even more stressful when bad decisions from your past haunt you.
 Keep reading for helpful tips.

 The first step in credit score repair is to build a commitment to adhere to it.
-You must be dedicated to making some significant changes and stick with them.
-Only buy what you absolutely necessary.
+It would be best if you were dedicated to making some significant changes and stick with them.
+Only buy what you necessary.

-If you do not want to pay too much, contact your creditors and tell them you will not pay on a interest rate that is astronomical.
-Creditors who charge exorbitant interest may be just a law suit away from having to wipe the slate clean.
-It is important to take into account the fact that you did sign a contract and agreed to pay off the attached interest.
+If you do not want to pay too much, contact your creditors and tell them you will not pay on an astronomical interest rate.
+Creditors who charge exorbitant interest may be just a lawsuit away from having to wipe the slate clean.
+It is important to consider the fact that you did sign a contract and agreed to pay off the attached interest.
 It is likely you can have exorbitant interest rates reduced if you sue the creditor.

 Don’t do anything illegal.
-There are various online scams that involve creating a fresh credit file.
+Various online scams involve creating a fresh credit file.
 Do things like this can get you into big trouble with the law.
-Think of the legal costs and the possibility of doing hard time.
+Think of the legal costs and the possibility of doing a hard time.

 If you have credit cards where the balance is more than half of your credit limit, you must continue to pay on them until the balance is lower than 50% of the credit limit.

 If you’re trying to fix your credit, be sure to check all your negative reports carefully.
 Even if the item itself is correct, any small mistake in the item, such as an inaccurate date or amount, may let you have the whole thing taken off your credit report.

 You may be able to reduce your interest rates by maintaining a high credit rating.
 This should make your payments easier and allow you to repay your debt much quicker.

 If you see errors on your credit reports, dispute them with the credit agency.
 A dispute letter should be sent to any of the agencies that are reporting the error.
 Be sure to include supporting documents.
 Make sure that you send the letter via recorded delivery to prove that the credit agency receives it.